pri5m/Learning-log/computational_thinking/4_ lists_and_loops.md

 In [ ]:
 ```
 Think of it in 3D space, two points of a triangle converge to one point.
 List_one converges to the same point as list_two as list_one = list_two.
 Pointing to the same place, so even if one of the lists is changed, the other is changed as well.
 They are **mutible**

+*Will be a question on mulibility in the exam*